rizac/sdaas/README.md

     pip install --upgrade pip setuptools && pip install -r ./requirements.txt && pip install -e .
     ```

-    or standard (note: use this mainly if you have an existing virtualenv and you want to
+    or standard (note: use it mainly if you install sdaas with existing software
+    on an already existing virtualenv.
+This install checks the `setup.py` file
-    limit conflicts by avoid overwriting libraries already matching the required version) :
+    and avoids overwriting libraries already matching the required version) :

     ```
     pip install --upgrade pip setuptools && pip install "numpy>=1.15.4" && pip install -e .